hn303/CamLandEc-RM03/supervision3-exercises.md

 **Final map: Density Map of Flood-related Tweets in UK**
 ![map](statics/Sup3_final.png)
-You can compare your map with Flood warnings map for England provided by flood information service via this [link](https://flood-warning-information.service.gov.uk/warnings).
+You can compare your map with `Flood Warnings Map` for England provided by flood information service via this [link](https://flood-warning-information.service.gov.uk/warnings).